PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

 The following is a list of checks we'd like to see implemented:

-- A check with functionality equivalent to the "[Policeman's Forbidden API Checker][forbidden-apis]" Maven plugin.
-Using method matchers forbidden method calls can easily be identified.
+- A check with functionality equivalent to the "[Policeman's Forbidden API Checker][forbidden-apis]" Maven plugin, with a focus on disallowing usage of the methods and fields listed by the "JDK System Out" and "JDK Unsafe" signature groups.
+Using Error Prone's method matchers forbidden method calls can easily be identified.
 But Error Prone can go one step further by auto-patching violations.
-For each violation two fixes can be
-  proposed: a purely behavior-preserving fix which make the platform-dependent behavior explicit, and another which replaces the platform-dependent behavior with the preferred alternative.
+For each violation two fixes can be proposed: a purely behavior-preserving fix which make the platform-dependent behavior explicit, and another which replaces the platform-dependent behavior with the preferred alternative.
 (Such as using `UTF-8` instead of the system default charset.)
 - A check which replaces fully qualified types with simple types in context where this does not introduce ambiguity.
+Should consider both actual Java code and Javadoc `@link` references.
 - A check which simplifies array expressions.
 It would replace empty array expressions of the form `new int[] {}` with `new int[0]`.
 Statements of the form `byte[] arr = new byte[] {'c'};` would be shortened to `byte[] arr =